Amanda R. Nedved, MD

 Medical Director, Blue Valley Urgent Care; Co-Director, Physician-Provider Organizational Support Quality Safety & Operation Excellence Program; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pediatrics, University of Kansas School of Medicine

-Director, Infectious Diseases Clinical Services; Director, Outpatient Antibiotic Stewardship Program; Medical Director, Vaccines for Children (VFC) Program; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pediatrics, University of Kansas School of Medicine
+Associate Chair Ambulatory and Regional Quality Improvement, Pediatrics; Director, Outpatient Antimicrobial Stewardship Program; Medical Director, Vaccines for Children (VFC) Program; Director, Infectious Diseases Clinical Services; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pediatrics, University of Kansas School of Medicine

 Full Biography